jkairys/bellbird/docs/COMPASS_PYTHON_CLIENT_PLAN.md

 # Compass Python Client Implementation Plan

+> **⚠️ Historical Document**: This is the original design from November 2025.
+The actual implementation uses Puppeteer (Node.js) for browser automation instead of pure HTTP requests.
+See `COMPASS_AUTHENTICATION_STRATEGIES.md` for the current working approach.

 ## Executive Summary

 The `heheleo/compass-education` library uses Puppeteer (browser automation) to handle authentication and make API calls to Compass. **This adds significant complexity**: spinning up a headless browser, managing its lifecycle, and executing code within the browser context.